-In addition to providing emergency relief the Anglicare Bondi Junction office administers the Personal Helpers and Mentors Program (PHaMs).
+In addition to providing emergency relief the Anglicare Bondi Junction office offers the Anglicare Art Space program for people facing mental health challenges and administers the Personal Helpers and Mentors Program (PHaMs).
 PHaMs is for people aged 16 or over who have significant functional limitations resulting from mental illness.
 It is funded by the Australian Department of Social Services to provide support and case management services.

 Anglicare offers a range of programs and services focused on mental health issues.
 We also offer services for carers, who are involved with mental health.

 Family Mental Health Support Service